-The strategic aims for 2018-2025 have been updated but remain fundamentally the same: our goals are to develop people, ideas and innovation, in collaboration with industry.
 We continue to develop our recruitment and outreach programme and will further extend our successful school progression agreements to the EU and beyond over the next year following their successful and continued development within the UK.
 These progression agreements will ensure that post-16 students and international students will experience higher education taster workshops, holiday schools, and UCAS/application support workshops.
 This also provides an excellent opportunity for our current students to act as mentors.

 As part of this outreach programme, we run three Saturday Clubs in partnership with The Saturday Club Trust in Art & Design, Fashion Business and Science & Engineering, for young people aged 14 and above.
-We also run taster days to allow prospective students to get a feel for studying a creative subject at university, and experience the state of the art studios, workshops and facilities that are available at Ravensbourne.
-We also give workshops providing advice and support to students in Years 9-13 (including Access courses) who are considering applying for Higher Education courses in media and design
+Taster days are run to allow prospective students to get a feel for studying a creative subject at University, and experience the state of the art studios, workshops and facilities that are available at Ravensbourne.
+We also give workshops providing advice and support to students in Years 9-13 (including Access courses) who are considering applying for Higher Education courses in media and design.

-Scholarships to study at Ravensbourne have also been awarded in a collaboration with Accumulate, a social enterprise which uses creativity to empower young people who are homeless.
+Scholarships to study at Ravensbourne have also been awarded in collaboration with Accumulate, a social enterprise which uses creativity to empower young people who are homeless.
 On the course, the recipients will be mentored by Ravensbourne students who will pass on the creative skills they've learnt and provide valuable networks and advice to aid progression and build confidence.

-In partnership with the Royal Borough of Greenwich, and as part of the Greenwich Digital Skills programme, we offer a wide range of affordable short courses with subsidised rates for Greenwich residents, Ravensbourne has also launched a programme of short courses aimed at creative professionals with an initial emphasis on fashion pattern cutting and design.
+In partnership with the Royal Borough of Greenwich, and as part of the Greenwich Digital Skills programme, we offer a wide range of affordable short courses with subsidised rates for Greenwich residents.
+Ravensbourne has also launched a programme of short courses aimed at creative professionals with an initial emphasis on fashion pattern cutting and design.